Sodalite at a Glance

 Green Sodalite

 A less common green variety found in some deposits.
-While less commercially popular than the blue form, it carries similar logical-clarity energy with an emphasis on growth and renewal.
+It doesn't have the same commercial popularity as the blue form, but people who work with it say it has a similar logical-clarity quality with more of an emphasis on growth and renewal.

 Notable Origins